-The Changeover can be operated in one of three modes as selected by the three toggle switches on the main circuit board behind front panel.
+The Changeover can be operated in one of three modes as selected by the three momentary contact toggle switches on the main circuit board behind front panel.
+A confidence indication for these modes is reflected on both the led's located near the toggle switches and on the front door when the door is fully closed.